SpectraLogic/ds3_hadoop/README.md

-# DS3 Hadoop File Migrator
+# DS3 Hadoop SDK

 ---

-A Hadoop Map/Reduce application that migrates data between a Hadoop Cluster and a DS3 appliance.
+A Hadoop Map/Reduce library that migrates data between a Hadoop Cluster and a DS3 appliance.

 ## Installing